BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Numerical tables

-Chandrasekhar and Detweiler have shown that the Teukolsky equation can be reduced to a wave equation for Kerr Black Holes \cite{Chandra1,Chandra2,Chandra3,Chandra4}.
-They found necessary to define a modified Eddington-Finkelstein radial coordinate $r^*$ by the equation:
+Chandrasekhar and Detweiler have shown that the Teukolsky equation can be reduced to a Schr\"odinger-like wave equation for Kerr BHs~\cite{chandra1,chandra2,chandra3,chandra4}.
+They found necessary to define a Eddington--Finkelstein radial coordinate $r^*$

 where $\rho(r)^2 \equiv r^2 + \alpha^2$ and $\alpha^2 \equiv a^2+am/E$, $a$ being the BH spin and $m$ the projection of the angular momentum $l$.
-This equation can be integrated to give:
+This equation can be integrated to give

-where $r\mrm{H}$ is the BH Schwarzschild radius.
+where $r\mrm{S} = 2M$ is the BH Schwarzschild radius.
 Unfortunately, the inverse of this equation has to be found numerically and is generally difficult to determine with accurate precision.
-The Schr\"odinger-like wave equation is for all spins:
+The Schr\"odinger-like wave equation is for all spins $s$

-The method to transform \refeq{eq:master} into this simple wave equation was proposed in the Chandrasekhar and Detweiler papers \cite{Chandra1,Chandra2,Chandra3,Chandra4}.
+The method to transform the Teukolsky equation into this simple wave equation was proposed in the Chandrasekhar and Detweiler papers~\cite{chandra1,chandra2,chandra3,chandra4}.
 It is indeed difficult to find short-range potentials allowing for precise numerical computations.
-They give the form of such potentials in \cite{Chandra1,Chandra2} for spin 2, \cite{Chandra3} for spins 0 and 1 and \cite{Chandra4} for spin $1/2$, The potentials are\footnote{We found that the spin 0 potential had a missing ``$r$'' in \cite{Chandra3}.}:
+They give the form of such potentials in \cite{chandra1,chandra2} for spin 2, \cite{chandra3} for spins 0 and 1 and \cite{chandra4} for spin $1/2$.
+The potentials are\footnote{We found that the spin 0 potential had a missing ``$r$'' in \cite{chandra3}.}

 The different potentials for a given spin lead to the same results.
-In the potential for spin 2 particles, the following quantities appear:
+In the potential for spin 2 particles, the following quantities appear

-where $\nu \equiv \lambda_{2\,lm} + 4$.
-As boundary conditions to solve \refeq{eq:kerrRW}, we use a purely ingoing wave.
-The solution at the horizon has the form: